particle-iot/docs/src/content/tutorials/cellular-connectivity/data.md

 ### Free Tier

 - Up to 100 devices, any mix of cellular and Wi-Fi
-- 100,000 data operations per month, for both cellular and Wi-Fi, pooled across all devices
+- 100K Data Operations (100,000) per month, for both cellular and Wi-Fi, pooled across all devices
 - Up to 45 MB of cellular data per month, pooled across all devices, at no charge
 - No credit card required
 - Products can be prototyped in the Free tier